 - Course Numbering: Only courses numbered 070 or higher are applicable for the AA or AS degrees.
-1 2. - For some defined majors, completion of the certificate course work will also satisfy the major requirements for the AA or AS degree. - 3. - General education credit for a single course may be used in only one category A D & E. Course work may double count for satisfaction of both the general education and major requirements, however, units may be counted only 4. - 5.
-Honors sections of a course may be used in lieu of the regular approved course.
-NON-DEGREE MAJOR COURSEWORK ELECTIVE COURSEWORK COURSEWORK COMPLETED IN-PROGRESS NEED GENERAL EDUCATION UNITS: MAJOR UNITS: ELECTIVE UNITS: TOTAL UNITS: NOTES: AA/AS: CERTIFICATE: Associate Degree Certification: Yes No Counselor or College Evaluator Signature Title Date 01/2010
+For some defined majors, completion of the certificate course work will also satisfy the major requirements for the AA or AS degree.
+General education credit for a single course may be used in only one category A D & E. 2. - 3.
+4. - Course work may double count for satisfaction of both the general education and major requirements, however, units may be counted only - once.
+Honors sections of a course may be used in lieu of the regular approved course

+5. MAJOR COURSEWORK NON-DEGREE COURSEWORK

+COMPLETED

+IN- PROGRESS

+NEED

+GENERAL ED DUCATION UNITS: MAJOR UNITS:

+ELECTIVE U NITS: TOTAL UNITS:

+NOTES:

+AA/AS: CERTIFICAT E.

+GERIFICAT Ε.